 2. State Environmental Policy Act (SEPA).
 If applicable, these critical areas regulations shall apply in addition to review conducted under the State Environmental Policy Act (SEPA), as locally adopted.
 The SEPA review and threshold determination shall refer to the applicability of this chapter and any associated special reports that may be required.
 Subsequent approval of a critical areas permit shall incorporate SEPA mitigation measures as a condition of approval.

 3. Shoreline Management Act (SMA).
-The city’s shoreline master program (SMP) has been updated consistent with the state guidelines, and the Department of Ecology (DOE) has approved the SMP.
-The SMP incorporates the critical areas ordinance (CAO) as adopted by Ordinance No. 2929 or as approved by Ecology, by reference (Chapter 6 of the SMP).
-The standards contained in this chapter apply equally to critical areas contained within shoreline jurisdiction.
-In processing shoreline permits (including shoreline substantial development permit exemptions) involving critical areas, a review of the project’s compliance with the critical areas regulations is incorporated into the findings and conclusions of the shoreline decision with detailed analysis either in the shoreline permit/exemption itself or in the associated SEPA document, where applicable.
-A separate critical areas permit is not required.
+In accordance with the Growth Management Act (RCW 36.70A.480), SMA (RCW 90.58.610), and the SMP Guidelines (WAC 173-26-221), critical areas located in shoreline jurisdiction are regulated solely by the city’s shoreline master program (SMP) even if the SMP relies on this chapter for provisions to meet SMA requirements (e.g. incorporation by reference).

 D. Administrative Rules/Procedures Manual.
 The director is authorized to adopt such administrative rules and regulations as necessary and appropriate to implement this chapter and to prepare and require the use of such forms as necessary for its administration.